 Tsukiji Fish Market

-Start your second day with a delicious seafood breakfast at Tsukiji Fish Market.
-This wholesale fish market has gained fame for its early morning tuna auctions (You have to get there at 3 A.M to watch the auction though!).
-If you are not an early riser, you can still have fun browsing the market on your own time and get an amazingly fresh seafood bowl.
+Start your second day in Tokyo with a delicious seafood breakfast at Tsukiji Fish Market.
+This wholesale fish market has gained fame for its early morning tuna auctions (You have to get there at 3 A.M to watch the auction, though!
+UPDATE: The auction has now moved to Toyosu, but you can still enjoy the rest of the market).

 Pass through the famous Thunder Gate (Kaminorimon) and shop around Nakamise, a long street with shops selling all sorts of traditional goods like yukatas and fans, before arriving at the majestic Sensoji Hall.

 Akihabara is 15 minutes away from Sensoji by subway.
 This area is reputed for being the go-to place for “Otaku”s, anime lovers (or geeks if you prefer).
 This is also where you can get all your electronics shopping done if that’s on your list of things to do in Tokyo!

 If you go to one themed restaurant in Japan, make it the Robot Restaurant.
 It’s really an experience less about the food but everything about the spectacular show.
 Flashing lasers, robot monsters, dancing girls, it’s madness in the most mesmerizing way!

-Although the Robot Restaurant is stunning for their performance, sadly, their food will probably leave you feeling unsatisfied.
+Although the Robot Restaurant is stunning in its performance, sadly, their food will probably leave you feeling unsatisfied.
 Don’t worry!
 Right next door is the tastiest ramen shop in the world, Ichiran.

 How to get to Tokyo

 On the other hand, Haneda Aiport is closer to the city centre.
 50 minutes on the Haneda Airport Limousine Bus will bring you to the heart of Shinjuku district.
 The bus ticket cost 1,230 yen.